lucaskotres/WatsonClient/WebChat/README.md

-Watson Conversation WebChat - Elipse Software
+Watson Conversation WebChat
 ===================

-###A simple chat application to test bots.
+###A simple chat application to test IBM Watson bots.

 To run this application install the requirements in a virtual environment, run `python chat.py` and visit `http://localhost:5000` on one or more browser tabs.